TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 That leads to complex rendering code with heavyweight JSX output.
 Removing scrolling gives us the opportunity to use a much lighter weight implementation.
 There are three principles that we're trying to follow.

 1. Minimize changes to the DOM caused by small changes to the component.
 In our case, there will be lots of small changes to `offset`.
-2. Use inline styles only for anything dependent on props or crucial for correct functionality.
+2. Only use inline styles for anything dependent on props or crucial for correct functionality.
 Primarily layout and size of items in the list.
 3. Minimize the number of different styles and how often they need to be changed.

-The component keeps the familiar outer and inner container internal structure.
+The component keeps the familiar outer viewport container and inner content container structure.
 The inner container is sized to match the visible items from the list.
 The inner container is positioned within the outer container based on the difference between the offset prop and the start offset for the visible items.
 Typically that results in the inner container being shifted up by the fractional part of an item.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/display-list-structure.svg" alt="Display List Structure" %}